 Those first days and weeks of having a newborn baby at home are sheer magic — sleep deprived magic that happens in a blurry, emotional flash, but magic nonetheless.
 Whether you are navigating parenthood for the first time or welcoming the newest member to your existing family, you are getting to know and creating important bonds with this box-fresh tiny human in the outside world.
 Commemorating this time with some family photos can be a beautiful way to celebrate this landmark moment in yours, your baby’s, and your family’s lives.

 I offer at-home newborn photoshoots purposefully developed to prioritise the needs and comfort of you and your little one.
-The photoshoot takes place in your home, where you and your bub are at your most relaxed and are around a generous three hours long to allow time for feeds, changing, and baby snuggles.
+The photoshoot takes place in your home, where you and your bub are at your most relaxed and allow space for feeds, changing, and baby snuggles.

 This blog aims to help you decide if a newborn photoshoot is right for you, answer some of the most common questions I receive, and give you some inspiration for your newborn photoshoot!